-The increase in selling, general and administrative expense in the recent three month period was principally due to an increase of \$3.2 million for personnel-related expenses.
-The decrease in selling, general and administrative expense as a percent of revenues is due to our increased sales.
-We expect that selling, general and administrative expense will increase in absolute dollars and decline slightly as a percentage of revenues.
+The increase in selling, general and administrative expense in the recent nine month period was principally due to an increase of (a) \$4.4 million for personnel-related expenses, and (b) \$1.6 million for legal fees, primarily related to litigation.
+The decrease in selling, general and administrative expense as a percent of revenues in the recent nine month period is due to our increased sales.
+We expect that selling, general and administrative expense will remain stable in absolute dollars in the fourth quarter of 2010.